nuxt/website-v2/content/en/faq/deployment-aws-s3-cloudfront.md

 ---
-title: 'How to Deploy on AWS w/ S3 and Cloudfront?'
+title: 'How to Deploy on AWS w/ S3 and CloudFront?'
-description: Static Hosting on AWS with S3 and Cloudfront
+description: Static Hosting on AWS with S3 and CloudFront
-menu: Deploy on Aws w/ S3 and Cloudfront
+menu: Deploy on Aws w/ S3 and CloudFront
 category: deployment
 position: 201
 ---

 AWS stands for Amazon Web Services.
 S3 is their static storage which can be configured for Static Site Hosting.
-Cloudfront is their CDN (content delivery network)
+CloudFront is their CDN (content delivery network)

-Hosting a **static generated** Nuxt app on AWS w/ S3 + Cloudfront is powerful and cheap.
+Hosting a **static generated** Nuxt app on AWS w/ S3 + CloudFront is powerful and cheap.

 > AWS is a death by 1000 paper cuts.
 If we missed a step, please submit a PR to update this document.